 §4005.
 Parties' rights to representation; legal counsel

+1. Child; guardian ad litem.
 The following provisions shall govern guardians ad litem.
 The term guardian ad litem is inclusive of lay court appointed special advocates under Title 4, chapter 31.

 B. The guardian ad litem shall act in pursuit of the best interests of the child.
 The guardian ad litem must be given access to all reports and records relevant to the case and investigate to ascertain the facts.
 The investigation must include, when possible and appropriate, the following:

 (1) Review of relevant mental health records and materials;

 (3) Review of relevant school records and other pertinent materials;

 (4) Interviews with the child with or without other persons present; and

 (5) Interviews with parents, foster parents, teachers, caseworkers and other persons who have been involved in caring for or treating the child.

 The guardian ad litem shall have face-to-face contact with the child in the child's home or foster home within 7 days of appointment by the court and at least once every 3 months thereafter or on a schedule established by the court for reasons specific to the child and family.
 The guardian ad litem shall report to the court and all parties in writing at 6-month intervals, or as is otherwise ordered by the court, regarding the guardian ad litem's activities on behalf of the child and recommendations concerning the manner in which the court should proceed in the best interest of the child.
 The court may provide an opportunity for the child to address the court personally if the child requests to do so or if the guardian ad litem believes it is in the child's best interest.
 [1997, c.
 715, Pt.
 A, §1 (AMD).]